-(9) Carryforward.
-Any credit which is claimed but not used in a taxable year shall be allowed to be carried forward for the number of years authorized under O.C.G.A. § 48-7-40.34.
+(9) No Carry forward Carryforward.
+No unused railroad track maintenance tax credit shall be allowed the taxpayer or the transferee against succeeding years' tax liability Any credit which is claimed but not used in a taxable year shall be allowed to be carried forward for the number of years authorized under O.C.G.A. § 48-7-40.34.